axelhahn/cronwrapper/docs/40_More/50_Hooks.md

 | iExectime       | {int}    | execution time in seconds (for after/*/*)|
 | rc              | {int}    | resturncode of the failed job (for after/on-error/*)|

+## Exitcode

+The exitcode of a hook script is not relevant.
+The returncode of the cronjob will be preserved.

 ## Example

 ### Send an email if a job failed